pallets/flask/docs/quickstart.rst

 `PUT`
     Similar to `POST` but the server might trigger the store procedure multiple times by overwriting the old values more than once.
-Now you might be asking why this is any useful, but there are some good reasons to do that.
-Consider the connection is lost during transmission, in that situation a system between the browser and the server might sent the request safely a second time without breaking things.
+Now you might be asking why is this useful, but there are some good reasons to do it this way.
+Consider that the connection gets lost during
+    transmission: in this situation a system between the browser and the server might receive the request safely a second time without breaking things.
 With `POST` that would not be possible because it must only be triggered once.

 `DELETE`
-    Remove the information that the given location.
+    Remove the information at the given location.

 `OPTIONS`
-    Provides a quick way for a requesting client to figure out which methods are supported by this URL.
+    Provides a quick way for a client to figure out which methods are supported by this URL.
 Starting with Flask 0.6, this is implemented for you automatically.

-Now the interesting part is that in HTML4 and XHTML1, the only methods a form might submit to the server are `GET` and `POST`.
-But with JavaScript and future HTML standards you can use other methods as well.
-Furthermore HTTP became quite popular lately and there are more things than browsers that are speaking HTTP.
-(Your revision control system for instance might speak HTTP)
+Now the interesting part is that in HTML4 and XHTML1, the only methods a form can submit to the server are `GET` and `POST`.
+But with JavaScript and future HTML standards you can use the other methods as well.
+Furthermore HTTP has become quite popular lately and browsers are no longer the only clients that are using HTTP.
+For instance, many revision control system use it.

 .. _HTTP RFC: http://www.ietf.org/rfc/rfc2068.txt